fdemoor/spark-benchmark/README.md

 * 3: model testing

-### tpch.csv
+### {tpch,tpchSQL}.csv

 Each line corresponds to a query execution.
-The first number if the query number, the second one is the execution time in nanoseconds.
+The first number is the query number, the second one is the execution time in nanoseconds.

 ## Bixi Linear Regression